The GFF’s Catalytic Role

 - Prioritizing and implementing health financing and systems reforms: The GFF’s technical assistance and financing supports the government’s health financing reform agenda to mobilize domestic resources for the health and nutrition of women, children, and adolescents; enhance efficiency of existing resources; and provide financial protection for the poor.
 The reforms build on the success of the Health Equity Fund (HEF) and service delivery grant (SDG) systems.
 HEF provides financial protection for the poor seeking care at public health facilities, while SDGs channel flexible funds to public health facilities.

 - Improving the coordination and quality of health and nutrition services: The GFF contributes to improved integration of health and nutrition service delivery and defragmenting of financing.
-In collaboration with the Cambodia Nutrition Project partners — UNICEF, Alive & Thrive, and a consortium of local and international NGOs — the GFF is financing technical assistance to strengthen the health system, enhance nutrition service delivery, and improve the nutrition behaviors of mothers, infants, and young children.
+In collaboration with the Cambodia Nutrition Project partners, KfW, KOICA, DFAT, IDA and the Royal Government of Cambodia along with UNICEF, Alive & Thrive, and a consortium of local and international NGOs, the GFF is financing technical assistance to strengthen the health system, enhance nutrition and maternal, newborn and child health service delivery, and improve the nutrition behaviors and health and nutrition outcomes of mothers, infants, and young children.

 Core RMNCAH-N Impact Indicators